-- § Average number of processes in the "run" queue - § A runnable process is one that is ready to consume CPU resources right now; a process waiting for I/O is not runnable - § A high load average value (in relation to the number of physical processors) is an indicator for latent demand for CPU.
+- § Average number of processes on the run queue - § A runnable process is one that is ready to consume CPU resources right now - § A high load average value (in relation to the number of physical processors) is an indicator for latent demand for CPU.
 The processes waiting on the run queue are not waiting for I/O or other processes, they are waiting for CPU and they are otherwise ready to run. - § load averages are available in various places; you may obtain it by typing cat /proc/loadavg or using program like xload